We keep getting this question quite often, if video games can be educational for children or not.

 In the next few articles we will bring to you the best educational video games for children available in the market today.

-Till then we would like to hear your views if you have found video games to be educative for your children, and if yes, then which ones.
+Till then, stay tuned if you have found video games to be educative for your children.